 The last couple of years have been me finding my way to this place, and I believe I am still finding my way.
 But when I finally realized My Why, it was this:

-I want to use fashion as a platform to show other black women that they are enough as they are, and they are absolutely fucking beautiful, as they are.
+I want to use my platform as a means to show other black women that they are enough as they are, and they are absolutely fucking beautiful, as they are.
 Black women are not the sidekicks, we’re not the best friends, we are not tokens, and our blackness is not relegated to stereotypes or some narrow spectrum of human behavior.
 We are protagonists.
 And we can be, act, dress, show up in our lives in any way we see fit.

 What I am offering to you — black woman or otherwise — through Femiio, is a relief from the voice that tells you that you are alone.
 The one that says the things you feel are weird, that no one is wrestling with the same life challenges that you are, that everyone else has it figured out and somehow you’re the only one who missed the mark.
 I will offer style advice, life musings, fun videos, and workshops, but above all I offer my presence and perspective to remind you that you are not alone.

-Let’s learn and grow and change and look cute together, shall we?
+Let’s learn and grow and change together, shall we?

 If you want to check out my latest blog post, go here!

 If you want to drop a line, say hi, ask a question, head here!